SamirXR/Amazon-scrape/README.md

 # Amazon-scrape
 Simple code using BeautifulSoup and Selenium to Scrape an Amazon Page

+_NOTE : Consider Creating a File First, Then open it , right click "Open with Visual Studio" or any IDE of your choice as you May lost the CSV file otherwise_

 # Running Script

 1. Clone the Repository.